-Since the period ended March 31, 2014, the development of management plans required to meet the conditions set by the Environmental Protection Agency in the approval from the Western Australian Government has commenced.
+During the period ended June 30, 2014, the development of management plans required to meet the conditions set by the Environmental Protection Agency in the approval from the Western Australian Government commenced.

 The Company voluntarily opted to join and was granted permission to participate in the Western Australian Department of Mines and Petroleum's Mining Rehabilitation Fund ("MRF"), which levies companies on actual rehabilitation liability based on land disturbance.
 It is foreseeable that the Company will be required to pay an annual, non-refundable levy to the MRF once it commences mining operations or when a tenement's rehabilitation liability exceeds a threshold of \$50,000.
+All bonds were released.